oobabooga/text-generation-webui/04-‐-Model-Tab.md

 * https://huggingface.co/TheBloke/Llama-2-13B-chat-GPTQ

 * **gpu-split**: If you have multiple GPUs, the amount of memory to allocate per GPU should be set in this field.
 Make sure to set a lower value for the first GPU, as that's where the cache is allocated.
 * **max_seq_len**: The maximum sequence length for the model.
-In ExLlama, the cache is preallocated, so the higher this value, the higher the VRAM.
+In ExLlamaV2, the cache is preallocated, so the higher this value, the higher the VRAM.
 It is automatically set to the maximum sequence length for the model based on its metadata, but you may need to lower this value be able to fit the model into your GPU.
 After loading the model, the "Truncate the prompt up to this length" parameter under "Parameters" > "Generation" is automatically set to your chosen "max_seq_len" so that you don't have to set the same thing twice.
 * **cfg-cache**: Creates a second cache to hold the CFG negative prompts.
 You need to set this if and only if you intend to use CFG in the "Parameters" > "Generation" tab.
 Checking this parameter doubles the cache VRAM usage.
 * **no_flash_attn**: Disables flash attention.
 Otherwise, it is automatically used as long as the library is installed.
 * **cache_8bit**: Create a 8-bit precision cache instead of a 16-bit one.
 This saves VRAM but increases perplexity (I don't know by how much).
+* **cache_4bit**: Creates a Q4 cache using grouped quantization.

 ### ExLlamav2